-We, the undersigned, being two of the Directors of the Company, do hereby state that, in the opinion of the Directors, the financial statements set out on pages 42 to 84 are drawn up in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act, 2016 in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company as at 31 December 2020 and of their financial performance and cash flows for the financial year then ended.
+The Directors of Watta Holding Berhad state that, in their opinion, the accompanying financial statements are drawn up in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the provisions of the Companies Act, 2016 in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company as of 31 December 2021 and of the financial performance and the cash flows of the Group and of the Company for the year ended on that date.

-Of the late of the Board of the interior year to Signed on behalf of the Board of Directors in accord dance with a re esolution of the Directors dated 9 April 2021.
-DATO' LEE FOO SAN HAJI ARIFFIN BIN ABDUL AZIZ DATO LLETOO GAIN HAN ALIII IIN DIN ADDOL AZIZ KUALA LUMPUR STATUTORY DECLARATION PURSUANT TO SECTION 251(1) (b) OF THE COMPANIES ACT, 2016 L Haji Ariffia Rin Abdul Aziz boing the Director prim arily rosponsib le for the financial management of Watta Holding Berhad, do solemnly and sincerely declare that to the best of r my knowledge and belief, the financial statements, set out on pages 42 to Declarations Act, 1960. conscientiously believing the same to be true and by virtue of the Statutory Subscribed and solemnly declared by the abovenamed at Kuala Lumpur in the Federal) Territory on 9 April 2021) HAJI ARIFFIN BIN ABDUL AZIZ HAN ALIII IIN DIN ADDUL AZIZ Before me, before me, COMMISSIONER FOR OATHS COMMISSIONER FOR OATHS
+Signed in accordance with a resolution of the Directors,

+DATO' LEE FOO SAN

+HAJI ARIFFIN BIN ABDUL AZIZ

+KUALA LUMPUR 8 APRIL 2022

+DECLARATION BY THE DIRECTOR PRIMARILY RESPONSIBLE FOR THE FINANCIAL MANAGEMENT OF THE COMPANY

+I, Haji Ariffin Bin Abdul Aziz, the Director primarily responsible for the financial management of Watta Holding Berhad, do solemnly and sincerely declare that the accompanying financial statements are, in my opinion, correct and I make this solemn declaration conscientiously believing the same to be true, and by virtue of the provisions of the Statutory Declarations Act, 1960.

+HAJI ARIFFIN BIN ABDUL AZIZ

+Subscribed and solemnly declared by the abovenamed Haji Ariffin Bin Abdul Aziz at Kuala Lumpur in Federal Territory, this 8 April 2022.

+Before me,

+COMMISSIONER FOR OATHS